XRPLF/xrpl-dev-portal/content/use-cases/tokenization/stablecoin-issuer.md

 ## Precautions

 Processing payments to and from the XRP Ledger naturally comes with some risks, so an issuer should be sure to take care in implementing these processes.
-We recommend the following precautions:
+As a stablecoin issuer, you should take the following precautions:

 - Protect yourself against reversible deposits.
-XRP Ledger payments are irreversible, but many electronic money systems like credit cards or PayPal are not.
+XRP Ledger payments are irreversible, but many digital payments are not.
 Scammers can abuse this to take their fiat money back by canceling a deposit after receiving tokens in the XRP Ledger.
-- When sending into the XRP Ledger, specify the issuing address as the issuer of the currency.
+- When sending into the XRP Ledger, always specify your issuing address as the issuer of the token.
 Otherwise, you might accidentally use paths that deliver the same currency issued by other addresses.
 - Before sending a payment into the XRP Ledger, double check the cost of the payment.
 A payment from your operational address to a customer should not cost more than the destination amount plus any transfer fee you have set.
 - Before processing a payment out of the XRP Ledger, make sure you know the customer's identity.
 This makes it harder for anonymous attackers to scam you.
 Most anti-money-laundering regulations require this anyway.
 This is especially important because the users sending money from the XRP Ledger could be different than the ones that initially received the money in the XRP Ledger.
 - Follow the guidelines for reliable transaction submission when sending XRP Ledger transactions.